HeikkiVesanto/QGIS_OSM_Styles/README.md

 **Note2:** Any maps created using these styles need to contain the attribution: "© OpenStreetMap contributors"

-Any questions leave a note here.
+Any questions, feedback, tips, please leave a note here.

 These are also version 1.
 So there may be some updates.